 OCF Developer Program

-The OCF Developer Training will show you how to set up an IoTivity development environment on a Raspberry Pi 3 board.
+The OCF Developer Training will show you how to set up an IoTivity development environment on a Raspberry Pi 3 board via the Getting Started Guide.
 The OCF Developer Kit includes a Raspberry Pi 3 board and additional hardware to get you started with IoT development using IoTivity APIs and interacting with sensor/actuator devices.
-You’ll be generating, building and running the sample server applications on the Raspberry Pi 3 board itself.

 The OCF Developer Training slides below will give short introductions about:

 - General OCF introduction:

 - Additional tools:

 To watch OCF experts presenting the above materials, please click here.